Agentic Link Construction for Environment and Intent Aware 6G Communication: Abstract

 \section{Abstract}

-The emergence of sixth-generation (6G) networks heralds an intelligent communication ecosystem driven by AI-native air interfaces.
+The emergence of sixth-generation (6G) networks heralds an intelligent communication ecosystem driven by the rapid proliferation of intelligent services and increasingly complex communication scenarios.
 However, current physical-layer designs—typically following modular and isolated optimization paradigms—fail to achieve global end-to-end optimality due to neglected inter-module dependencies.
 Although large language models (LLMs) have recently been applied to communication tasks such as beam prediction and resource allocation, existing studies remain limited to single-task or single-modality scenarios and lack the ability to jointly reason over communication states and user intents for personalized strategy adaptation.
-To address these limitations, this paper proposes a novel multimodal communication decision-making model based on reinforcement learning.
+To address these limitations, this paper proposes a novel multimodal communication decision-making model for link construction leveraging reinforcement learning on pretrained LLMs.
 The proposed model semantically aligns channel state information (CSI) and textual user instructions, enabling comprehensive understanding of both physical-layer conditions and communication intents.
-It then generates physically realizable, user-customized link construction strategies that dynamically adapt to changing environments and preference tendencies.
-A two-stage reinforcement learning framework is employed: the first stage expands the experience pool via heuristic exploration and behavior cloning to obtain a near-optimal initialization, while the second stage fine-tunes the model through multi-objective reinforcement learning considering bit error rate, throughput, and complexity.
-Experimental results demonstrate that the proposed model significantly outperforms conventional planning-based algorithms under challenging channel conditions, achieving robust, efficient, and personalized 6G link construction.
+It then generates physically realizable, user-customized link construction that dynamically adapts to changing environments and preference tendencies.
+A two-stage reinforcement learning framework is employed: the first stage expands the experience pool via heuristic exploration and behavior cloning to obtain a near-optimal initialization, while the second stage fine-tunes the model through multi-objective reinforcement learning considering BER, throughput, and power consumption.
+Experimental results demonstrate that the proposed model significantly outperforms conventional planning-based algorithms under challenging channel conditions, achieving robust, efficient, and personalized end-to-end communication strategies.
+Our dataset and code are available at https://github.com/LZhaoyang/AGENS.